nahuellorenzo/To-do-List-React/README.md

 # About

-This is a todo app
+This is a to do list app

 ## Usage